androidthings/sample-pio-app/README.md

 For the Button sample:
 - [Rainbow Hat for Android Things](https://shop.pimoroni.com/products/rainbow-hat-for-android-things) or the following individual components:
     - 1 push button
-    - 1 resistor
+    - 1 led
+    - 2 resistors
-    - 2 jumper wires
+    - 6 jumper wires
     - 1 breadboard

 ## Build and install